ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-3.md

 If on virtualbox, the hostname will be: http://127.0.0.1:8081/storm-demo-web-app/index.html.

 If you receive the message, **"This site can't be reached"**, you will need to port forward `8081` onto your virtual machine.
-Refer to [lab 0 step 3](#step3-start-nifi) where we port forward NiFi port number if you need to review.
+Refer to [lab 0 step 3](#step3-start-nifi) where we port forward NiFi port number if you need to review how to port forward.

 ### A.2 Login to Trucking Demo Dashboard